MicrosoftDocs/well-architected/well-architected/iot/iot-operational-excellence.md

 ### Monitoring

 Use IoT solution logging, monitoring, and alerting systems to determine whether the solution is functioning as expected and to help troubleshoot and mitigate problems.
-Monitoring and logging help determine whether devices or systems are in an error condition, are correctly configured, are generating accurate data, and are meeting defined service level objectives.
+Monitoring and logging help determine whether devices or systems are in an error condition, correctly configured, generating accurate data, and meeting defined service level objectives.

 IoT logging and monitoring systems can be more complicated than in standard line-of-business applications.
 The complexity arises because IoT solutions often span: